shravan-padakanti/scala-1/Collections-(Lists---Applying-functions-to-elements).md

-xs partition p  // Split xs into a pair of lists; one with elements that satisfy the predicate p, the other with elements that do not, giving the pair of lists `(xs filter p, xs.filterNot p)` xs takeWhile p  // The longest prefix of elements in the list that all satisfy p. xs dropWhile p  // The collection without the longest prefix of elements that all satisfy p. xs span p       // Split xs according to a predicate, giving the pair of collections `(xs takeWhile p, xs.dropWhile p)`.
+xs partition p  // Split xs into a pair of lists; one with elements that satisfy the predicate p, the other with elements that do not, giving the pair of lists `(xs filter p, xs.filterNot p)` xs takeWhile p  // The longest prefix of elements in the list that all satisfy p. xs dropWhile p  // The collection without the longest prefix of elements that all satisfy p. xs span p       // Split xs according to a predicate, giving the pair of collections `(xs takeWhile p, xs.dropWhile p)`, computed in a single traversal.